jastam-rgb/journ124-final-project/README.md

 ![Chart of Exam Scores vs. Study Hours](scoresvhours.png)

 I wanted to see if there was a relationship between time spent studying and exam results, as it would logically have a positive correlation.
-Overall, there seems to be a positive trend toward a higher exam score based on the hours spent studying a day with minimal outliers.
+Overall, there seems to be a positive trend toward a higher exam score based on the hours spent studying per day, with minimal outliers.

 3. Academic Performance vs. Study Hours